Sub-Linear Privacy-Preserving Near-Neighbor Search: Prior Art

-Order Preserving Encryption (OPE)~\cite{boldyreva2009order,popa2013ideal} allows to carry out the comparison on encrypted version of data instead of the raw version.
+Order-Preserving Encryption (OPE)~\cite{boldyreva2009order,popa2013ideal} allows to carry out the comparison on encrypted version of data instead of the raw version.
 Wang et al.~\cite{wang2016practical} have proposed a solution based on OPE and R-tree for faster than linear PP-NNS.
 However, Naveed et al.~\cite{naveed2015inference} introduced several attacks that can recover original users' data from an encrypted database that are based on OPE or Deterministic Encryption (DTE).
 They have illustrated that the encrypted databases based on OPE or DTE are insecure.
-Another line of research is based on the searchable encryption~\cite{song2000practical,curtmola2011searchable,kamara2012dynamic,kamara2013parallel,pappas2014blind,cash2014dynamic,prisearch2017} which allows a user to store the encrypted data on the cloud server while being able to perform secure search.
+Searchable encryption~\cite{song2000practical,curtmola2011searchable,kamara2012dynamic,kamara2013parallel,pappas2014blind,cash2014dynamic,prisearch2017} allows a user to store the encrypted data on the cloud server while being able to perform secure search.
 However, these solutions are limited to {\it exact} keyword search and are not compatible with NNS algorithms.

 LSH is the algorithm of choice for sub-linear near-neighbor search in high dimensions~\cite{Proc:Indyk_STOC98}.
-LSH techniques rely on randomized binary embeddings (or representations)~\cite{rane2010privacy,indyk2006polylogarithmic,aghasaryan2013use,petros}.
+LSH techniques rely on randomized binary embeddings (or representations)~\cite{rane2010privacy,indyk2006polylogarithmic,aghasaryan2013use,petros,aumuller2018distance,aumuller2019fair}.
 These embeddings act as a probabilistic encryption which does not reveal direct information about the original attributes~\cite{indyk2006polylogarithmic, petros}.
 Due to the celebrated Jonson-Lindenstrauss~\cite{johnson1984extensions} or LSH property, it is possible to compare the generated embedding for a potential match.